-Prolactin is the hormonal stimulant that initiates lactation at birth.
-Females who have plenty of glands but no milk lack the prolactin stimulation to start producing milk.
-This is common in moms who have C-sections, as there is no birthing process to stimulate prolactin release.
+Prolactin for dogs is the hormonal stimulant that initiates lactation at birth.
+Female dogs who have plenty of glands but no milk lack the prolactin stimulation to start producing milk.
+This is common in dogs who have C-sections, as there is no birthing process to stimulate prolactin release.
 Bulldogs in particular struggle with this, as the puppies’ large heads often preclude them from free whelping.

-Reglan (Metoclopramide) causes the release of prolactin in the postpartum female or queen.
+Reglan (Metoclopramide) causes the release of prolactin in the postpartum female dog or queen cat.
 It’s reliable and quick to effect – within hours!
 Reglan is mostly used to stop vomiting, so it’s readily available.
-You can give Reglan at 0.5 mg/kg every six hours, with Oxytocin every two hours, to help get lactation started.
+You can give Reglan at 0.5 mg/kg every six hours, with Oxytocin every two hours, to help get lactation in dogs started.
 Prolactin stimulates the gland to produce milk, and the Oxytocin lets the milk out of the gland into the duct.
 The empty gland asks mom for more milk production.
 Results usually occur within 12 hours.

-How to Make Mom Dog Produce More Milk
+How Can I Help My Dog Produce More Milk

 Breeder’s Edge® Oxy Momma™ is a postnatal vitamin herb chew that contains Motherwort, Chaste tree fruit, and Fenugreek for dogs and cats in a form that quickly brings moms into milk.
 You can expect increased production within 72 hours.
-Use for seven days before birth for queens or females that have had milking issues in the past or before planned C-Sections to bring mom into milk.
+Use lactating dog supplements for seven days before birth for queens or females that have had lactation issues in the past or before planned C-Sections to bring mom into milk.
 We don’t start before 14 days as milking before birth increases their risk of mastitis.

 Mother Cat Has No Milk for Kittens: Prevent Kitten and Puppy Loss

 When you’re dealing with milk production issues, keep in mind that the kittens and puppies still need nutrients!
-If you can’t bring the milk in within six hours, you have to bottle feed with a kitten or puppy milk replacer every two hours.
+If you can’t bring the milk in within six hours, you have to bottle feed with a kitten or puppy milk replacer such as Breeder’s Edge Foster Care every two hours.
 As the queen or female produces more milk, you can transition the kittens or puppies back to their mother.